-I am a PhD student at Northwestern University with a B.S.
+I am a PhD candidate at Northwestern University with a B.S.

 in Computer Engineering and Computer Science from Rose-Hulman